beyzakarali/Voice-Analysis/README.md

 #  Voice-Analysis :notes:

-### Voice recognition operations are performed in this repo.The goals are given below.Continues to be developed.
+### Voice recognition operations are performed in this repo.
+The goals are given below.
+Continues to be developed.

-- [ ] Reading Audio Files
+- [X] Reading Audio Files
-- [ ] Fast Fourier Transform (FFT)
+- [X] Fast Fourier Transform (FFT)
-- [ ] Spectrogram
+- [X] Spectrogram
 - [ ] Feature extraction from Audio signal
 - [ ] Genre classification using Artificial Neural Networks(ANN).